 Electric cable systems are practical for smaller areas where the first installed cost is a factor and where a hydronic system is not feasible.
 The operating cost will be higher due to the higher cost of electrical energy in most regions versus gas or oil.
 An adequate electrical service must also be calculated into the installation.
 The hardscape installer must coordinate the installation with the electrician.

 Electric cable systems must be tied to a metal or fiberglass mesh grid.
 It is then tested by the electrician.
 The site is then released back to the hardscape installer.
 The hardscape installer must be very careful not to nick or cut the cables when applying the bedding sand.
-Some manufacturers recommend up to 1 ½” of bedding sand over the cables.
-This is at the maximum limit allowed by ICPI guidelines.
-(International Concrete Paver Institute) Most paver manufacturers recommend 1” of bedding sand to reduce the chance of settling.
+Some manufacturers recommend up to 1 ½” of bedding sand over the cables, which is at the maximum limit allowed by ICPI guidelines (International Concrete Paver Institute).
+Most paver manufacturers recommend 1” of bedding sand to reduce the chance of settling.
 Pavers over 2.5” thick are not recommended with this system due to the limited Btu output.
 Once the pavers are placed, the system is re-tested by the electrician.